ilucin/jquery-http/Readme.md

 URL helper supports convenient ":param" syntax for injecting parameters.

 ### Returns Promises/A+ compliant promise instead of jquery deferred
 What I've always hated about Jquery is their non-standard Promise implementation.
 This wrapper returns a native promise instead of jquery deffered promise object.
-If you need a good, small (Promises/A+ compliant) library to polyfill the native Promise - you can use lie.js
+If you need a good, small (Promises/A+ compliant) library to polyfill the native Promise - you can use [lie.js](https://github.com/calvinmetcalf/lie) or similar.

 So, now you can do something like this:
 ```javascript